gdevany/CityTempEtc/README.md

 Personal notes:
 - clone clean copy of ReduxSimpleStarter and name it
+- cleanup and get ready for hosting:
+  - package.json: script: add "webpack":"webpack"
+  - .gitignore -> delete bundle.js

+  - IN CODE:
+    - delete leading '/' in script for style.css (top) and bundle.js (bottom)

+- *** EVERY TIME YOU SAVE YOUR CODE, RUN:
+  - npm run webpack

 - create new repository in github
 - in terminal:
   - git init